 Morgan Sheppard joined the Partnership in January 2013 as the Operations Associate.
 Before joining the Partnership, Ms. Sheppard managed a research project on the south coast of Kenya evaluating ways to improve reading skills in primary school through peer-to-peer learning methods.
 Prior to that position, her roles in education outside of the classroom included research, writing, and monitoring and evaluation for international non-profit organizations working in Africa and Latin America.
 Ms. Sheppard is a certified primary school teacher and has taught in a variety of public school classrooms including Durham, North Carolina; Boston, Massachusetts; Quito, Ecuador; and Muhuru Bay, Kenya.
 She received her Bachelor’s degree in Public Policy Studies from Duke University and her Master’s degree in International Education Policy from the Harvard University Graduate School of Education.

-Mr. Sinclair joined the Partnership team in late 2009.
+Patrick Sinclair joined the Partnership team in late 2009.
 For more than two decades, he has handled major public affairs, public relations and financial communications assignments for clients ranging from the governments of the Netherlands and Hong Kong, to corporations such as Aetna, Marsh, Inc., Jardine Matheson, Pacific Dunlop and Racal Electronics.

-Patrick worked for Los Angeles Mayor Richard Riordan as Executive Director of Progress LA, a city-wide campaign to reform the land use process.
+Mr. Sinclair worked for Los Angeles Mayor Richard Riordan as Executive Director of Progress LA, a city-wide campaign to reform the land use process.
 He has also served as head of investor and financial communications for Ketchum, and as a vice president at Gavin Anderson & Company.
 In addition to a Masters in Public Administration from the Kennedy School, Patrick holds a BA degree from New York University.
 A native of Missouri, Patrick has three children and currently lives in Playa Del Rey, CA.

-Erica recently completed her Master of Public Policy degree from USC’s Sol Price school of Public Policy, where she focused on social and urban development.
+Erica Valencia recently completed her Master of Public Policy degree from USC’s Sol Price school of Public Policy, where she focused on social and urban development.
 During her time at USC, she conducted research on Public School Choice with the Rossier School of Education.
 Prior to joining the Partnership, she was the Workplace and Immigrant Rights Program Coordinator for a local non-profit in Orange County and worked to provide pathways to citizenship for immigrant families.
 She received her Bachelor’s degree from the University of California, San Diego with a major in International Studies and a minor in International Migration Studies.
 In her spare time, Erica enjoys spending time with her family and her dog, Charlie.

-Francisco has been with the Colton School District, Bloomington High School, for the past twelve years where he has served as a master math teacher (teaching everything from pre-algebra to AP calculus BC), department chair, and Saturday school coordinator.
-While at Bloomington, Francisco has consistently increased students’ math achievement, has provided ongoing PD, mentoring and support to all math teachers, and has led a district wide effort to align and enhance mathematics course offerings in order to position students for success.
-Additionally, over the past four years, Francisco has more than quadrupled the enrollment in his school’s AP Calculus program and has seen a 100% pass rate four years in a row.
+Francisco Villegas has been with the Colton School District, Bloomington High School, for the past twelve years where he has served as a master math teacher (teaching everything from pre-algebra to AP calculus BC), department chair, and Saturday school coordinator.
+While at Bloomington, Mr. Villegas has consistently increased students’ math achievement, has provided ongoing PD, mentoring and support to all math teachers, and has led a district wide effort to align and enhance mathematics course offerings in order to position students for success.
+Additionally, over the past four years, Mr. Villegas has more than quadrupled the enrollment in his school’s AP Calculus program and has seen a 100% pass rate four years in a row.
 This achievement, in a high school with 90% students of color and 74% students eligible for free and reduced price meals, has earned him and his district honors from the College Board.

 Margery Weller comes to the Partnership after having served in several capacities within the Los Angeles Unified School District, from Teacher’s Assistant, Teacher, Coordinator, to her most recent role of Assistant Principal, Elementary Instructional Specialist (APEIS).
-In preparation for her administrative position of APEIS, Margery was selected to work in LAUSD’s LEAD Academy program.
+In preparation for her administrative position of APEIS, Ms. Weller was selected to work in LAUSD’s LEAD Academy program.
 During this time, she shadowed a high performing principal at Grape Street Elementary.
 During her twenty plus years of school site experience she’s worked in the Van Nuys, West Los Angeles, South Los Angeles and Watts communities.
-Margery has a Bachelor’s degree in History from California State University Dominguez Hills and a Master’s of Science in Educational Administration from National University.
+Ms. Weller has a Bachelor’s degree in History from California State University Dominguez Hills and a Master’s of Science in Educational Administration from National University.

 Melanie Lundquist is one of the leading philanthropists in Southern California, where she gives her support to various education and health care initiatives.
 Most notable among her philanthropic activities is her generous support of the Partnership for Los Angeles Schools.
 The Lundquists’ $50 Million gift to the Partnership is the largest private donation ever made to Los Angeles schools.
 Mrs. Lundquist is a founding member of the Board of the Partnership for Los Angeles Schools, past chair of the Advisory Board for Teach for America, and is co-chair of a $165 million capital campaign for the California Science Center.
 In addition, she is a significant donor to the Alliance for College-Ready Schools, a Los Angeles charter organization.
 She also lends her support to the Fulfillment Fund's endowment fund for college scholarships, and has taken active roles in Inner City Arts, United Friends of the Children, and Alliance for Children's Rights, among others.
 She established the Cardiovascular Institute at the Torrance Memorial Medical Center where she emphasizes women’s heart health.